ComputeCanada/mc-hub/README.md

 Magic Castle clusters are built in the directory `/home/mcu/clusters/<cluster name>.<domain>` inside the docker container.
-This folder contains the logs from terraform commands, the status file, the plans and the state file.
+This folder contains the logs from terraform commands, the plans and the state file.

 By running the container according to the above instructions, a bind mount was created.
 This makes the `/home/mcu/clusters/<cluster name>.<domain>` directory accessible to the host machine in `$(pwd)/clusters_backup`.

+Also, a volume named `database` was created and will persist the database even if the container fails or is destroyed.
+However, the `database` volume can only be accessed from within a running container, not by the host machine.

-If one Magic Castle UI container is destroyed or fails, a new container will recover all the previously created clusters in the directory.
+In the end, if one Magic Castle UI container is destroyed or fails, a new container will recover all the previously created clusters in the directory.

 ## Debugging, contributing and advanced usage